NetApp/trident/BUILD.md

 Container image used by default `$HELM_CMD` to package helm chart.

+`HELM_CHART_VERSION`

+If defined, overrides the default chart version

 `DOCKER_CLI`

 Default: `docker`

-docker-compatible cli, such as nerdctl or docker, used to run containers and tag single-platform images.
+Docker-compatible cli, such as nerdctl or docker, used to run containers and tag single-platform images.

 `BUILD_CLI`